-What is Audit Procedures?
+What Are Audit Procedures?

-Audit Procedures are steps performed by auditors to get all the information regarding the quality of the financials provided by the company, which enable them to form an opinion on financial statement whether they reflect the true and fair view of the organization’s financial position.
+Audit Procedures are steps performed by auditors to get all the information regarding the quality of the financials provided by the company, which enable them to form an opinion on financial statements whether they reflect the true and fair view of the organization’s financial position.

-Audit procedures can be divided into two types:
+They can be divided into two types:

 #1 – Substantive Audit Procedures